-Low ALP levels may occur in individuals with malnutrition, especially when their protein or overall calorie intake is low.
-Children may be more likely than adults to develop low blood ALP levels from poor nutrition because their growing bodies have higher requirements for protein, calories and other nutrients.
-Malnutrition may be caused by a poor diet or by any condition that interferes with the absorption of food, such as celiac disease.
-When malnutrition is the cause of low ALP levels, other signs of poor nutrition will likely be evident as well.
-These signs include a low body weight and low blood levels of other proteins, vitamins and minerals, such as magnesium and zinc.
+Low ALP may occur in people with poor nutrition, especially when their protein or overall calorie intake is low.
+Children may be more likely than adults to develop low blood ALP levels from poor nutrition because their growing bodies have higher nutritional requirements.
+Poor nutrition may be caused by a poor diet or any condition that interferes with the absorption of food nutrients, such as celiac disease.

-Less commonly, a low ALP is the result of a genetic disease.
-Hypophosphatasia is a rare genetic disorder that causes decreased ALP levels.
-This disorder is due to a mutation in the gene that produces ALP.
-Because ALP is important for the growth of strong teeth and bones, individuals with hypophosphatasia have poor teeth and are susceptible to bone fractures.
-When hypophosphatasia is severe, it is evident in early childhood.
-However, milder forms of hypophosphatasia may not be diagnosed until an individual is in his or her 20’s or 30’s.
-Wilson’s disease is another rare genetic disease that may cause low ALP levels.
-This disease results from a mutation that causes large amounts of copper to accumulate in the body.
-Low levels of ALP in Wilson's disease primarily occur in individuals who have severe liver failure.
+Less commonly, low ALP is the result of a genetic disease.
+Hypophosphatasia is a rare genetic disorder that produces low ALP levels.
+It is caused by a mutation in the gene that produces ALP, according to Genetics Home Reference.
+Because ALP is important for the growth of strong teeth and bones, individuals with hypophosphatasia have poor teeth and are susceptible to fractures.
+When hypophosphatasia is severe, it is evident at birth or in early childhood.
+Milder forms of hypophosphatasia may not be diagnosed until a person is in his or her 20s or 30s.

-Low ALP levels may occur temporarily after heart surgery or after a blood transfusion.
-An “underactive thyroid” -- known as hypothyroidism -- may also sometimes cause low ALP levels.
+Low ALP levels may occur temporarily after heart surgery or a blood transfusion.
+An underactive thyroid -- hypothyroidism -- may also sometimes cause low ALP levels.
 Severe anemia, particularly if it is due to vitamin B12 deficiency, may rarely lead to a low ALP.
-Some medications, such as birth control pills in younger women and estrogen replacement therapy in older women, may also cause low ALP levels.
+Zinc and magnesium deficiencies can also produce a low ALP, according to a study reported in "Current Research in Nutrition and Food Science" in December 2017.
+Some medications, such as birth control pills in younger women and estrogen replacement therapy in older women, may cause low ALP levels as well.

-- National Institute of Diabetes and Digestive and Kidney Diseases: Wilsons Disease
+- National Institute of Diabetes and Digestive and Kidney Diseases: Wilson Disease

 - Genetics Home Reference: Hypophosphatasia